-He married Mary Frances "Fannie" Junk (1898-1982), the fourth-born daughter of Thomas Newton and Abigail Augusta (Gilleland) Junk.
+He was united in holy matrimony with Mary Frances "Fannie" Junk (1898-1982), the fourth-born daughter of Thomas Newton and Abigail Augusta (Gilleland) Junk.

 Born on April 21, 1898, Fannie was one of a baker's dozen of siblings who included William Junk, Anna Junk, Leslie Junk, Paul Junk, Winfield Junk, Louella Junk, Robert Junk, Augusta Junk, Nillie Junk, Henry Junk, Harry Junk and Olive Junk.

 Fannie's mother died in 1914, when Fannie was 16, and the teenager was given the chore of preparing the meals and doing the housework.

 William and Fannie had six children -- Hazel Charlotte Hixon, Paul William McKnight, Oliver Newton "Newt" McKnight, Glenn Ellsworth McKnight, Dora "Dot" Dykun Ganoe and Robert Ernest McKnight.

 The young family made its home near the Bryan Methodist Episcopal Church in Dawson, Lower Tyrone Township, Fayette County.
 The federal census of 1920 shows the 22-year-old William employed as a repairman on the Pittsburgh and Lake Erie Railroad.